 You have the choice between statutory and private medical insurance.
 If you are under 30 years old and do not have a European medical insurance card (EHIC), the normal choice is the statutory medical insurance in Germany.

-During the orientation programme the Techniker Krankenkasse medical insurance company will talk about the services they offer and can give personal consultations.
+During the orientation programme for exchange students the Techniker Krankenkasse medical insurance company will talk about the services they offer and can give personal consultations.

 - Techniker Krankenkasse - TK (HFU partner; statutory insurance).
 Contact person: Tobias Hauser, Email: tobias.hauser(at)tk.de, www.tk.de/vt/Tobias.Hauser